Jewellery Quarter

-The Jewellery Quarter is an area of central Birmingham, UK, in the north-western area of Birmingham City Centre, with a population of around 19,000 people in a 1.07 km2 area.
+The Jewellery Quarter is an area of central Birmingham, England, in the north-western area of Birmingham City Centre, with a population of 19,000 in a 1.07 km2 area.

-The Jewellery Quarter is Europe's largest concentration of businesses involved in the jewellery trade, which produces 40% of all the jewellery made in the UK.
+The Jewellery Quarter is Europe's largest concentration of businesses involved in the jewellery trade and produces 40% of all the jewellery made in the UK.
 It is also home to the world's largest Assay Office, which hallmarks around 12 million items a year.
 Historically the Jewellery Quarter has been the birthplace of many pioneering advancements in industrial technology.

-At its peak in the early 1900s the Jewellery Quarter employed over 30,000 people, however due to foreign competition and lack of demand, the industry declined throughout the 20th century.
-The area was then transformed into an urban village and hub for creative businesses, whilst maintaining its urban fabric.
-Its historical importance led to numerous conservation schemes and it is an Anchor Point of the European Route of Industrial Heritage.
+Industry in the area declined over the course of the 20th century, affected by factors such as changes in consumer demand, production methods, the impact of the World Wars and global manufacturing competition.
+However during the 21st century the Jewellery Quarter has transformed again to incorporate a significant amount of new residential accommodation, blending urban living within a historical industrial landscape and the retained jewellery trade.